fwin-dev/py.Lang/readme.md

 More functions are available, including:

 - `getmatching()` and `getmismatching()`
-  - These return structures with `.block` and `.elems` attributes containing both block indicies and the elems which the block refers to
+  - These return structures with `.block` and `.elems` attributes containing both block indices and the elems which the block refers to
 - `get_matching_elems_useOnce()` and `get_mismatching_elems_useOnce()`
   - These are the same as `get_matching_elems()` and `get_mismatching_elems()` except that they are generators instead of functions returning a list